 - Login to http://dashboard.meraki.com.
 If this is your ﬁrst time, create a new account.

-- Find the network to which you plan to add your cameras or create a new network.
+- Find the network you plan to add your cameras or create a new network.

 - Add your cameras to your network.
-You will need your Meraki order number (found on your invoice) or the serial number of each camera, which looks like Qxxx-xxxx-xxxx, and is found on the bottom of the unit.
+You will need your Meraki order number (found on your invoice) or the serial number of each camera, which looks like QXXX-XXXX-XXXX and is located on the bottom of the unit.

 - Verify that your camera is now listed under Cameras > Monitor > Cameras.